bhavye-thakkar/Bhavye-Thakkar/README.md

 <br>

-Hi, I'm Bhavye Thakkar, a Software developer 👨🏻‍💻 from India.
-I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.I'm proud to say that **I can succesfully center an element with css.** Beside's Hacking stuff.
+Hi, I'm **Bhavye Thakkar**, an AI/ML Engineer 🤖 from India.
+I'm a creative problem-solving enthusiast and a product guy, driven by a love for building intelligent systems that actually make a difference.
+From fine-tuning neural networks to deploying scalable models, I enjoy turning messy data into meaningful insights—and cool products.

+I'm proud to say that I can explain **backpropagation without Googling** (most days).
+Besides training models and pushing to production, I love hacking on innovative ideas and dreaming up the next big thing in AI.
 <br>

 <!-- https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif -->